neilg63/geotime/README.md

 mysql -u timezonedb -pmy_cryptic_password timezonedb < time_zone.sql
 ```

+## Environment Variables

+The application will pick up a .env file in the launch directory, which is assumed to be the project root where the executable is at target/release/geotimezone.

+- port: Web server port number, default 8809
+- db_name: database name, default timezonedb
+- db_user: database user name, default timezonedb
+- db_pass= database password, default password (not use this)
+- db_port: database port, default 3306.
+- db_host: database host "127.0.0.1"
+- geonames_user_name: registered GeoNames name, default demo (only temporary).
+[Geonames user name](https://www.geonames.org/login).
+NB.
+This is free..
+- max_nearby_radius: Kilometers from nearest continental area with an official timezone, default 240.
+Only used for locations at sea.

 ## Command line parameters

+These will override the above.

 - -d: MySQL database name, default: timezonedb (table name time_zone)
 - -u: MySQL user name, default: timezonedb